sund/auto-gitlab-backup/README.md

 ----
 A script to use gitlab's own backup ```rake``` command on a cron schedule and rsync to another server if wanted.

+See the [omnibus-master](https://github.com/sund/auto-gitlab-backup/tree/omnibus-master) branch to use this with the gitlab-omnibus package.

 #### Clone

 clone to your directory of choice.
 I usually use ```/usr/local/sbin```